Five Tips for a Better Catholic School Website

 What’s the latest in design, content, and user experience for private school websites?
 Sites like CampusSuite and FinalSite have some interesting examples of current trends like bold, creative color schemes and purposeful storytelling.

-If you’re ready to tackle your website, but need a little help, see what LPi can do for you with our easy-to-use yet powerful website builder WeConnect!
+If you’re ready to tackle your website, but need a little help, see what LPi can do for you with our easy-to-use yet powerful website builder WeConnect !
 Looking for more web-focused content for your Catholic community?
-Visit the "Web and Social Media" section of LPi's weekly blog!
+Visit the "Web and Social Media" section of LPi's weekly blog or dive into our free, comprehensive guide to parish websites!

 Share